dhsanket/devops/README.md

 and again - Vagrant cannot forward the specified ports on this VM, since they would collide...Solution - discovered I need to destroy previous running vagrant instances to eliminate this error.

+RUN ANSIBLE using this command - ansible-playbook -i lifeworks-inventory site.yml Ansible site.yml is configured to install nginx and run it.

 successfully started nginx on vagrant box. port forwarded to localhost:1234. nginx webpage shows up from browser.

+successfully used ansible to install python and python pip